damontecres/StashAppAndroidTV/README.md

 # Stash App for Android TV

-A basic Android TV app for browsing and playing videos from a [Stash](https://github.com/stashapp/stash) server.
+This is a basic Android TV app for browsing and playing videos from a [Stash](https://github.com/stashapp/stash) server.

+Not all features of Stash are supported, but the basics for browsing, searching, and playing scenes should work.

+The app is not intended to perform administrative functions such as scanning, scraping, or editing details.

 ## Setup

+Make sure your Stash server is running and that you can access it over the network (not `localhost`).

 ### Installation